-In addition to ordinary class instruction, students attend guest lectures conducted by an assortment of academics and professionals.
+In addition to ordinary class instruction, students in the European Union Policy Studies graduate program attend guest lectures conducted by an assortment of academics and professionals.
 Lectures are typically held at JMU’s Palazzo Capponi and are open to the public.
 Each lecture is designed to supplement and enrich students’ coursework.
 Lectures cover a broad range of topics from economics to political theory, current events to public diplomacy.

 Gao Fei (China Foreign Affairs University), "Why is Mutual Trust Important?"